karel-burda/function-loader/README.md

 }
 catch (const function_loader::exceptions::library_load_failed & error)
 {
-    // handle exception, error.what() contains information about the error from the OS }
+    // handle exception, error.what() contains information about the error code from the OS
+    // library load failed upon construction of the function_loader }
+catch (const function_loader::exceptions::library_handle_invalid & error)
+{
+    // happens when "get_function" called on the function_loader with invalid library handle (may happen after the object was moved)
+}
 catch (const function_loader::exceptions::function_does_not_exist & error)
 {
-    // handle exception, error.what() contains information about the error from the OS }
+    // given function not found in the library, might be caused by incorrect signature, or function is not exported (visible) from outside
+}
 ```